Mill (currency)

 The term comes from the Latin "millesimum", meaning "thousandth part".

 Usage

 United States

 In the United States, the term was first used by the Continental Congress in 1786, being described as the "lowest money of account, of which 1000 shall be equal to the federal dollar".

 The Coinage Act of 1792 describes milles and other subdivisions of the dollar:

-The mint of Philadelphia made half cents worth 5 mills each from 1793 to 1857.
+The U.S. Mint in Philadelphia made half cents worth five mills each from 1793 to 1857.

 Tokens in this denomination were issued by some states and local governments (and by some private interests) for such uses as payment of sales tax.
-These were of inexpensive material such as tin, aluminium, plastic or paper.
+These were of inexpensive materials such as tin, aluminium, plastic or paper.
 Rising inflation depreciated the value of these tokens in relation to the value of their constituent materials; this depreciation led to their eventual abandonment.
 Virtually none were made after the 1960s.